pmcampones/Blockmess/README.md

 Sections 4.1 and 4.2 present a detailed description of all the configuration properties that can be found in the file **config/config.properties**.
 Section 4.3 shows how to override the properties in the configuration file and finally section 4.5 suggests the minimum configurations that should be modified to complete the CSD project.

-Finally, section 5 presents a walkthrough of the AsyncCounter demo application.
+Section 5 presents a walkthrough of the AsyncCounter demo application.
 In this demo we put in practice the information presented in the previously mentioned sections.

+Finally, section 7 explains the scripts provided to run Blockmess.
+Note that when changing from baremetal executions to containerized executions, some knowledge of the parameters shown in section 4 is required.

 ***